Blog

 SUPPLEMENTATION FOR INJURY PREVENTION

 Timing is a key component of supplementation and injury prevention.
 Ideally, taking before activity and post-workout.
-Vitamins and minerals are also added to all of our products to ensure that you are sufficiently fueling with these important nutrients to further help the recovery process.
+Vitamins and minerals are also added to all of our products to ensure that you are sufficiently fueled with these important nutrients to further help the recovery process.

 CONCLUSION

-When in doubt seek professional help and if injuries.
+When in doubt, seek professional help if you end up injured.
 A nagging injury can persist and become something far worse.
 Developing healthy habits over time will be important to your injury prevention.